jean9208/Autocompara/README.md

-# Autocompara
+# Autocompara   (DEPRECATED)
 Utilities for scraping Autocompara.

-The scripts that actually solve the captcha aren't included anymore in this repository.

-If needed, please send a mail to jean.arreola@yahoo.com.mx

-This repository is meant for educational purposes.
+Santander changed the captcha system so OCR isn't effective anymore, but I will update this project someday!